vccddd/tab-auto-switch/README.md

 - Optional page refresh after each tab switch
 - Pause/resume cycling without losing your configuration
 - Save and load tab presets for quick setup
+- Export a single preset to JSON and import presets from JSON files
 - Drag-and-drop reordering of tabs in the cycle
 - Displays version number in the popup